 These are just some of the questions answered by the data included in Econsultancy’s Online Attitudes and Digital Behaviours Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media, all drawn from Econsultancy’s Internet Statistics Database.

-If you need to quickly pull together some stats for benchmarking, create a use case for a new social strategy, or need a hand convincing the board to invest in a new channel or tool, search the Online Attitudes and Digital Behaviours Internet Statistics Compendium for evidence to support your case.
+If you need to quickly pull together some stats on internet use among different demographics, want to know what users of ad-supported streaming subscriptions think about the advertising volume, or are looking to pitch a video campaign on social media, search the Online Attitudes and Digital Behaviours Statistics Compendium for evidence to support your case.
 Examples of findings in the compendium include:

 The statistics featured in this report form part of Econsultancy’s Internet Statistics Database, a collection of more than 10,000 searchable charts, statistics and market data that can be filtered by region, sector and topic.